Court hands blow to Dems who sued over Florida ballot order

 That’s because top ballot billing goes to the party of the state’s governor.
 Republicans have now occupied the governor’s office for two decades.
 Florida’s name-ordering law dates to 1951, when Democrats were in power.

-Wednesday’s ruling vacates a U.S. District Court decision handed down in November that sided with Democrats.
+Wednesday’s ruling vacates a U.S. District Court decision handed down in November that sided with Democrats, including the Democratic National Committee, the Democratic Congressional Campaign Committee and the the super PAC Priorities USA.

 In his ruling in November, Judge Mark Walker of the U.S. District Court for the Northern District of Florida said that the current scheme allows the state “to put its thumb on the scale and award an electoral advantage to the party in power.”